ArtISTTT/adhd-reader-privacy-policy/index.md

 ### Log Data

-I want to inform you that AHDH Reader does not collect Log Data.
+I want to inform you that AHDH Book Reader does not collect Log Data.

 In case of an error in the app, no diagnostic or usage data is transmitted to me or to any third-party services.